Milanche74/Notes/README.md

 - [ ] Double-click event on dashboard items should trigger production of another library-detail component on the right side of the screen so that user can compare two libraries;
 - [x] Text inside 'Official docs' should be removed on focus;
+- [ ] When saving new note, alert user if name of library isn't defined;
 - [ ] Improve styling (Neumorphism).